Arkansas race tests Democrats’ reach in solidly red state

 “It’s a much better race for her than 10 years ago when she ran,” said Jay Barth, emeritus professor of political science at Hendrix College and a member of the Democratic Party’s state committee.
 “She was a candidate way out of step with the times in 2010.
 She’s a candidate more in step with the times in 2020.”

-If Elliott wins, she’d be the first Black member of Congress elected from Arkansas, and her victory would come on the heels of gains by other African Americans in the district.
+If Elliott wins, she would be the first Black member of Congress elected from Arkansas, and her victory would come on the heels of gains by other African Americans in the district.
 In Little Rock, long known for the 1957 fight over Central High School’s desegregation, the city’s voters elected an African American mayor for the first time two years ago.
 Surrounding Pulaski County elected its first Black sheriff and its first Black woman as clerk that same year.

 Elliott, 69, is running partly on adding to that legacy.
 In campaign materials and appearances, she talks about being only the second person of color to graduate from her high school in the tiny town of Willisville.

-Speaking from the bed of a truck at a “drive-in” rally in Conway — about 35 miles northwest of Little Rock — the day after Justice Ruth Bader Ginsburg died, Elliott compared the impact of Ginsburg’s death to Martin Luther King Jr.’s in 1968.
+Speaking from the bed of a truck at a “drive-in” rally in Conway — about 35 miles (55 kilometers) northwest of Little Rock — the day after Justice Ruth Bader Ginsburg died, Elliott compared the impact of Ginsburg’s death to Martin Luther King Jr.’s in 1968.

 “That was a time that was seared in my soul, because he was everything for having some hope for the future for people who looked like me and many others,” Elliott said.